mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-01.md

   - Chat in the playground with your data.
   - Deploy your web app

-You can find the sample product information data [here] for grounding your own data(./Resources/Challenge-01/Data/product-info)
+You can find the sample product information data for grounding your own data [here](./Resources/Challenge-01/Data/product-info)

 ## Success Criteria